Making an Appointment

-Please only discuss a maximum of two problems per appointment.
+Please only discuss a maximum of ONE problems per appointment.
 Should you require a longer appointment for multiple issues, please advise the receptionist when booking who can book a double appointment for you.

 As you might appreciate this creates problems within the appointment system and can waste Doctors’ valuable time.
 If you are delayed please telephone the Surgery wherever possible and we will inform you if the doctor is still able to see you.
 However, if you arrive late (more than 5 minutes) without notifying us, you will not be seen and will be asked to rebook your appointment.